al-gladkow/Unofficial-Tradestation-API-SDK-for-Python-3.10/README.md

 * Call `open_session` and save the returned session info to a variable (you will need this often)
 * Complete authentication
 * Pass session info you saved to the desired API functions
-  * Returns or streams request json
+  * Returns or streams response json

 *To use as a Python Script:*